 Their arrival wasn’t one hour-old...and they were sent a damned Maelstrom!

 “Change tack!”
 She ordered Dakota.
 The son of Bacchus had been given the helm by the Lightning Thief before this new calamity arrived upon them.
 “Change tack!
-Stay as far as the vortex as you can!”
+Stay as far from the vortex as you can!”

 “No!”